djatwood/lightingtheworld/content/training/church.md

 date: 2021-03-03T22:03:19-05:00
 draft: false
 url: /church-training
+blocks:
+ - kind: training/header
-heading: Transform your church Into a beacon of Health For Your Community
+   title: Transform your church Into a beacon of Health For Your Community
+   subtitle: Church Training
    summary: Invite a team of LIGHT teachers to visit your church for a health emphasis weekend or a one-week intensive health evangelism training.
    nav:
     - label: Weekend Training
     - label: Ten Day Training
-blocks:
  - kind: training/options
    image:
    title: Get your church or organization UP to speed